©2021 Mark Seth Lender, All Rights Reserved

 “A magician makes the visible invisible.
 A mime makes the invisible visible.” – Marcel Marceau

 There is the length of the beak, its heft, that it comes to a point.
-The two siblings going at it.
-It looks like they want to kill each other.
+The two siblings going at it look like they want to kill each other.
 Certainly they could.
 But as the frames unfold what becomes clear despite the armament or rather because of it, is that the entire interaction is remarkably constrained.
 Strike after strike these young great blue herons meticulously avoid each other’s eyes.
 No blood is drawn.
 Except for the limited contact of their stagey sword play they do not even touch each other.
 There is a seesaw quality to it.
-Which might imply they are evenly matched.
-That perhaps this is the reason for restraint.
+Which might imply they are evenly matched, that perhaps this is the reason for restraint.
 Not true.
-The sibling to your right is actually bigger and therefore a few days older, and fully plumaged.
+Of the two siblings in conflict the one to your right is actually bigger and therefore a few days older, and fully plumaged.
 The other, with slightly less mass and a shorter reach, is nest-bound.
 What they are doing is taking turns.
-As if the encounter was laid out in Labanotation and the whole a choreography.
+As if the encounter was transcribed in Labanotation and the whole a choreography.

-One detail remains and it is of particularly salience: The bird who stands apart (behind and to the left) is the sibling’s mother.
-She is the cause of the conflict or rather, what she carries.
-Food.
-All at once all three siblings remember and turn their attention, toward her…
+There are in total five birds on the nest.
+A third sibling, younger still and smaller, does not participate but pays attention.
+The bird behind and to the left is the mother.
+She is the cause of the conflict or rather, what she carries is the cause: Food.
+All at once all her children remember and turn their attention, toward her…

 “For the love and the tenderness of a mother for her child is not consequent upon reason, but upon the activity of the imaginative faculty, which is found in most animals just as it is found in man.” – Maimonedes, The Guide of the Perplexed

-Polar Bear was flat out, face down, arms at full length, paws facing up, as much bulging belly in contact with the ice as possible.
-It was apparent from more than a kilometer away that one of those seal/bear convergences had recently occurred the consequences of which were fully in evidence: over fed, over heated, over slept, Polar Bear.
+Polar Bear was sprawled, flat out, face down, arms at full length by her sides and her paws facing up, as if she tripped and fell and made no attempt to break the fall – as much bulging belly in contact with the ice as possible.
+It was apparent from more than a kilometer away that one of those seal/bear convergences had recently occurred, the consequences of which were fully in evidence: over fed, over heated, over slept, Polar Bear.

-Our ship and its hundred meters of uninterrupted white was met with awareness but indifference.
+Our ship and the uninterrupted white between her and us was met with awareness but indifference.
 A form of iceberg?
 Seen before?
 Polar Bear yawned, eyes closed.
-But as we neared dead slow in deference not only to the bear but to the pack ice, the small contingent of people at the deck rail must have come into focus.
+But as we neared, dead slow in deference not only to the bear but to the pack ice, the small contingent of people at the deck rail must have come into focus.
 Polar Bear blinked, rolled over, stared for a long moment and, then came slowly towards us.
-By the lack of a neck ruff, the shape of head and jaw, the absence of that telltale shag of heavy fur along the forelimbs, it become apparent that Polar Bear was a she.
+By the lack of a neck ruff, the shape of head and jaw, the absence of that telltale shag of heavy fur along the forelimbs, it became apparent that Polar Bear was a she.
 Finally amidships, she rose on her hind legs all the way to her full height (which I gauge to have been eight feet) and just stood there.
 She made eye contact with every single person making eye contact with her.

 In the portrait shots in this sequence Polar Bear is directly below me, no more than four meters from the front of the lens.
 What you see in her face is not threat and certainly not hunger but a question.